Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Appendix 2: Proof of the Spectral Theorem

 Then for all $\Lambda\in O(1,3)^{+\uparrow}$

-Thus Re$(\mu)$ is a Lorentz invariant Borel signed measure and so has a representation of the form of Eq.~\ref{eq:spectral_decomposition1} for some Borel signed measure $\sigma$.
+Thus Re$(\mu)$ is a Lorentz invariant signed measure and so has a representation of the form of Eq.~\ref{eq:spectral_decomposition1} for some signed measure $\sigma$.
 Similarly Im$(\mu)$ has such a representation.
-Therefore $\mu$ has a representation of this form for some Borel complex spectral measure $\sigma:{\mathcal B}((0,\infty))\rightarrow{\bf C}$.
+Therefore $\mu$ has a representation of this form for some complex spectral measure $\sigma:{\mathcal B}_0((0,\infty))\rightarrow{\bf C}$.
 This completes the proof of the spectral theorem.

-\section{Appendix 4: Dirac spinors}
+\section{Appendix 3: Dirac spinors}